 Show All Rows

-• Ambetter has the cheapest rates for roughly nine out of every 10 South Carolina residents.
-The company has the most affordable Silver health plans in South Carolina's largest cities including Charleston, Greenville and Columbus.
+• Molina has the cheapest rates for one-third of South Carolina residents.
+The company has the most affordable Silver health plans in Charleston and its suburbs as well as Columbia.

 Best health insurance companies in South Carolina